Envirometrix/PredictiveSoilMapping/main.md

 There is certainly added value in using spatial covariates (in the case above: distance to water and flooding frequency maps) and in using machine learning for spatial prediction, even with smaller data sets.

 Note also that the assessment of spatial prediction accuracy for the three models based on the train function above is model-free, i.e. cross-validation of the models is independent of the models used because, at each cross-validation subset, fitting of the model is repeated and validation points are maintained separate from model training.
 Subsetting point samples is not always trivial however: in order to consider cross-validation as completely reliable, the samples ought to be representative of the study area and preferably collected using objective sampling such as simple random sampling or similar [@Brus2011EJSS].
-In the case the sampling locations are clustered in geographical space i.e. if some parts of the study area are completely omitted from sampling, then also the results of cross-validation will reflect that sampling bias / poor representation.
+In cases where the sampling locations are clustered in geographical space i.e. if some parts of the study area are completely omitted from sampling, then also the results of cross-validation will reflect that sampling bias / poor representation.
 In all the following examples we will assume that cross-validation gives a reliable measure of mapping accuracy and we will use it as the basis of accuracy assessment i.e. mapping efficiency.
 In reality, cross-validation might be tricky to implement and could often lead to somewhat over-optimistic results if either sampling bias exists or/and if there are too few points for model validation.
 For example, in the case of soil profile data, it is highly recommended that entire profiles are removed from CV because soil horizons are too strongly correlated (as discussed in detail in @Gasch2015SPASTA and @Brenning2012).

 The whole process of spatial prediction of soil properties could be summarized in 5 steps: